charamoto/charamoto.github.io/ABOUT.md

-# About
+layout: page
+title: "ABOUT"
+permalink: /URL-PATH

-This is the about page
+# This is the about page.